jasonaaronwilson/c-armyknife-lib/src-doc/io.md

 This contains routines to read the contents of a file or write a new file.

+## @function buffer_append_all

+Completely reads everything from the input FILE* putting everything into a buffer.

 ## @function buffer_append_file_contents

 Completely reads a file and appends the contents to the passed in